Yan'an: Red capital of Chinese communism

-World War II and Chinese Civil War
+World War II and resumption of the Chinese Civil War

 During the Second World War almost all buildings, except a pagoda, were destroyed by Japanese bombing, and most inhabitants took to living in yaodongs, artificial caves or dugouts carved into hillsides which were traditional dwellings in Shaanxi.
 While Yan'an was the center of Chinese communist life many prominent Western journalists including Edgar Snow and Anna Louise Strong met with Mao Zedong and other important leaders for interviews.
 Other Westerners, such as Hsiao Li and Michael Lindsay, were part of the resistance movement in Yan'an.

+In July 1942, Wuqi County was established.

 Beginning in 1944, Yan'an played host to the United States Army Observation Group, also known as the Dixie Mission.
 This group sought to establish relations with Chinese Communist forces, investigate the Communist Party politically and militarily, and determine whether the United States should back Communist forces.
 Prominent Americans tasked with evaluating the Communist forces politically and militarily include John S. Service of the United States Department of State, and Colonel David D. Barrett of the United States Army.
 The mission explored possible plans for cooperation against the Japanese.
 The Americans had a presence in Yan'an from 1944 to 1947.

+In May 1945, the government of the Shaanxi-Gansu-Ningxia Border moved from Yan'an to Xi'an.